BryanMorfe/ptdb/DOCUMENTATION.md

     # parse the database
     my_db = parse('database')

- #Check if email is in database
+    # Check if email is in database
- if myDB.isItemInColumn('email', email.lower()):
+    if my_db.isItemInColumn('email', email.lower()):
         # If email is in the database, check the password for that entered email.

-  dbPassword = myDB.getColumnItem('password', myDB.getRowIndex('email', email.lower())
+        db_password = my_db.getColumnItem('password', my_db.getRowIndex('email', email.lower())
-  # This above statement is saying; 'Get the password where the column email is 'email.lower()'
+        # This above statement is saying; 'Get the password of the row where the column email is 'email.lower()'

-  # Now we compare the entered password with the one corresponding to that email, if they're equal, the login is successfully, else,    # it's not
+        # Now we compare the entered password with the one corresponding to that email, if they're equal, the login is successfully,          # else, it's not
         if password == dbPassword:
             return True
         else:
             return False
     else:
         # If email is not in database then return false.
         return False

 # Now we test the function login.
 if login('bryanmorfe@gmail.com', 'password1'):
     print("User logged successfully.")
 else:
     print("Credentials are incorrect.")
 # Prints 'User logged successfully'
 ```
 ##### Modifying the Database Data